-Chongqing Jinshan Science & Technology (group) Co., Ltd.
+Chongqing Jinshan Science & Technology (Group) Co., Ltd.

-Headquartered in Jinshan, China, established in 2006, it manufactures two main products; a capsule endoscope and a Silicon Micro-pump.
-This Chinese based company markets a capsule endoscopy system (OMOM) in China at low prices and has presented its systems at trade shows outside of Asia.
+Headquartered in Jinshan, China, established in 2006, the company manufactures two main products: a capsule endoscope and a Silicon Micro-pump.
+It markets a capsule endoscopy system (OMOM) in China at low prices and has presented its systems at trade shows outside of Asia.
 There are claims by the company that the system can examine the stomach, small intestine and large intestine by swallowing a single capsule endoscope.